anandaworldwide/ananda-library-chatbot/docs/TESTS-README.md

 ### Problem

 Keyword or regex-based tests fail when the LLM provides a semantically correct answer using unexpected wording.
+This problem also applies to RAG system evaluation where textual similarity matching can produce false performance alarms.

 ### Solution: Embedding Similarity

 We leverage vector embeddings to compare the semantic meaning of the LLM's actual response against predefined canonical (ideal) responses.

+**Critical Lesson from RAG Evaluation**: Always use embedding-based semantic similarity for evaluating AI systems.
+A recent investigation revealed that textual similarity matching (using `difflib.SequenceMatcher`) suggested a 70% performance drop in our RAG system, but embedding-based evaluation showed only a 4% difference (96% vs 100% strict precision).
+The issue was evaluation methodology, not system performance.

 ### How It Works